 Grant is one of four Giants who have played in but lost a Super Bowl along with Tony Ugoh with the Colts, Antrel Rolle with the Cardinals and Rocky Bernard with the Seahawks.

 “We’ve got guys in this locker room that have played in the Super Bowl that haven’t won,” Grant said.
 “So the whole talk is about Brady and history and all that.
 Our revenge is definitely in this locker room.”

 Bernard said he remembers the feelings of being on the losing team in a Super Bowl.
 He recalled sitting on the bench after the game with the confetti coming down and officials trying to get him and teammates to hurry up and get off the field.

 “It’s not a pretty sight when you lose a Super Bowl,” Bernard said.
 “You work so hard during the week, during the year, and you end up short.
 It’s a tough loss.”

-"I definitely don't want to be on that end again by any means," said Rolle, whose Cardinals lost to the Steelers in the final minute of Super Bowl XLIII.
-"If I have to get carried off the field, so be it.
-Whatever it takes at this point."
+“I definitely don’t want to be on that end again by any means,” Rolle said.
+“If I have to get carried off the field, so be it.
+Whatever it takes at this point.”

 The Giants made the Patriots feel the sting of losing a Super Bowl And even though Grant wasn’t a Giant in Super Bowl XLII, he still thinks that the Patriots believe it was a fluke outcome.

 “They feel like the first Super Bowl we beat them in was a lucky one, that’s the talk,” Grant said.
 “They’re still not giving the Giants their credit.
 We feel like we have something to go out there and prove.”